venenux/alpine-wiki/tutorials/alpine-tutorial-wifi-routering.md

         psk=eec720af4bf770f83e9cd7d425d1ced46e0ca7e2df9be8745e4a16f810677ce4
     # this tell to wpa to use this before the other that have priority=2 or priority=1
         priority=3
-    # this is an indentification, can be a str4ing name short but no symbols allowed
+    # this is an indentification, can be a string name short but no symbols allowed
         id_str="mywifi"
 }
 ```